Ankhesenamun: Later life

 Because some inscriptions record the existence of Ankhesenpaaten Tasherit, it has been suggested that Ankhesenamun may have married her own father and had children with him.
 However, father–daughter marriages were extremely rare in the Egyptian royal family and were often interpreted as ceremonial unions.
-She was never referred to as her father’s wife, and at the time of Akhenaten’s death, she was not old enough to conceive and bear children.
+She was never referred to as her father’s wife.
 Moreover, Ankhesenpaaten Tasherit is only attested in a very specific context—namely, during the usurpation of Kiya’s monuments—suggesting that she may have been a fictional creation designed to minimize alterations to the inscriptions.

 After her father's death and the short reigns of Smenkhkare and Neferneferuaten, she became the wife of Tutankhamun.
 Following their marriage, the couple honored the deities of the restored religion by changing their names to Tutankhamun and Ankhesenamun.
+Although Tutankhamun had himself deified during his reign, there's no surviving evidence to show that he concurrently deified Ankhesenamun alongside him.

+The couple appear to have had two daughters who died at or soon after birth, and were later buried in their father's tomb; as Tutankhamun's only known wife, Ankhesenamun is presumed to be the two princesses's mother.
+Two other children, a boy and a girl, are depicted alongside Tutankhamun and Ankhesenamun on an ivory box.
+They were proposed to be either representation of the royal couple or the pair's otherwise unknown offspring.

-The couple appear to have had two stillborn daughters.
-As Tutankhamun's only known wife was Ankhesenamun, it is highly likely the fetuses found in his tomb are her daughters.
-Some time in the 9th year of his reign, about the age of 18, Tutankhamun died suddenly, leaving Ankhesenamun alone and without an heir at about the age of 21.
+After about one decade of his reign, around the age of 18, Tutankhamun died suddenly, leaving Ankhesenamun alone and without an heir at about the age of 21.

 A blue glass ring of unknown provenance obtained in 1931 depicts the prenomen of Ay and the name of Ankhesenamun enclosed in cartouches.
 This indicates that Ankhesenamun married Ay shortly before she disappeared from history, although no monuments show her as great royal wife to him.
 On the walls of Ay's tomb it is Tey (Ay's senior wife), not Ankhesenamun, who appears as his great royal wife.
 She probably died during or shortly after his reign and no burial has been found for her yet.